 In some ways this is preferable to the black-box style of other platforms.
 Attempts seen by Lendy or Funding Secure (now both out of existence) never gained traction.

 How are funds protected?

 The loans on Archover have varying amount of protection for investor funds.
 Some loans benefit from insurance against accounts receivable, which in theory pays out if the revenue stream cannot.
-Other loans have security in the form of a charge over assets, either fixed on a specific asset or a floating charge against the business as a whole.
+Other loans have security in the form of a charge over assets.
+This may be either fixed on a specific asset or a floating charge against the business as a whole.
 Bespoke loans may only benefit from much weaker security pledges such as a second charge on property, or a charge against a tax advance.

 There are many things to like about Archover.

-Quality of opportunities: There are less opportunities here than on Funding Circle, reflecting the higher quality desired by the platform.
+Quality of opportunities: There are fewer opportunities here than on Funding Circle, reflecting the higher quality desired by the platform.
 The loans appear transparent and sufficient information is given to allow you to make a decision.

 Range of securities: We like that loans have been split into differing levels of securities, which are able to be self-selected according to risk tolerance.

 Interest Rates: Whilst not touching the higher interest rates in the industry, rates of between 8-15% for business loans allow a premium for the additional risk taken.